KeatonArmstrong02/public-notes/content/4 - Zettelkasten/Negative space.md

 Culture, identity, even insecurity: their “absences” are not empty, but a structured void, shaped by the very thing they resist or lack.

 Psychologists remark that it's not what a champion athlete has that makes them more obsessed than others, it is typically that they *Lack* something that most other people have.
-An off switch.
+An off switch.[^1]

 It is common metaphor within humans to say we have a 'hole' inside us which cannot be filled in the soul.
 This is negative space.
 An insecure person doesn’t simply lack confidence—they are contoured by its absence.
 They don't act with a non-existence of it, but from a structured void of what should be there.
 Driving them to overcompensate in different [[adaptive strategies]].
 Someone acting to "fill the hole" may build a skill or do something incredibly grand in trying to do so. [[Overcompensation]]